L0rdC0mm4nd3r/AnoChat/README.md

-Ngrok will be used by default to mask your machine also to make it accessable from WAN ,how ever if the server is hosted on Termux ngrok will fail.So you'll have to change the value of ngrok by opening server.ini inside config directory.
+Ngrok will be used by default to mask your machine also to make it accessable from WAN ,how ever if the server is hosted on Termux ngrok will fail.So you'll have to change the value of ngrok by opening server.ini inside config directory and manually start ngrok to tunnel connection

-Port and Passcode can also be changed by opening server.ini inside config directory.
+Port and Passcode can also be changed by opening and modifying server.ini inside config directory.

 You can start the server by changing directory to server and
 ```